 Gropius alongside architects and designers like Mies Van der Rohe, Eileen Gray, Marcel Breuer, Frank Lloyd Wright and of course Le Corbusier, were the key players of the revolutionary Modernist architecture and Bauhaus design.
 Le Corbusier established the five leading principles of modern architecture: supporting columns (stilts), long strips of windows, roof gardens, open plan living and a free facade.
 These were mostly made possible by the use of reinforced concrete.
 He incorporated all five principles in his master work, the Villa Savoye, which he nicknamed a ‘machine for living‘.

 Bauhaus is an integral part of 20th century design and associated with radically simplified forms, rationality and functionality and mass-production, which became reconcilable with the individual artistic spirit.
 Modernist and Bauhaus furniture was sleek using revolutionary methods, such as tubular steel and chrome.
 Due to the growing population and houses becoming smaller, space-saving built-in furniture, initially designed for practical reasons, became a very chic feature of the time also in large houses and became an important element of 20th century design.

-Furniture, which was designed during the Bauhaus period has become timeless.
-In fact many of the pieces are still in production today.
-We refer to them as «design classics», yet they are still as modern as they were back then and perfectly fit contemporary interiors of today.
+Furniture designed during the Bauhaus period has become timeless.
+In fact, many of the pieces are still in production today.
+We refer to them as design classics, yet they are still as modern as they were back then and perfectly fit contemporary interiors of today.
 Design classics are produced under a licence and distributed by the license holder and their distributors.

 P.S.
-If you enjoyed reading about early 20th century interior design, then you may also enjoy my article The Past en vogue: vintage and retro, where you can learn more about interior design in the 50’s and 60’s and about iconic pieces such as the Egg chair.
+If you enjoyed reading about early 20th century interior design, then you might also enjoy my article The Past en vogue: vintage and retro, where you can learn more about interior design in the 1950’s and 1960’s and about iconic pieces such as the Egg chair.

-Places to visit to explore 20th century design:
+Places to visit and explore 20th century design: